ScottDeLuzio/login-logo-editor/readme.txt

 Make sure you click on the Save Changes button towards the bottom of the screen for any changes to take effect.

-= What dimensions should my WordPress Login Logo be? = The image file should be 548 px wide and 126 px tall for WordPress versions prior to 3.8.
-For 3.8+, please use an image file with dimensions of 80px wide and 80 px tall.
+= What dimensions should my WordPress Login Logo be? = ~~The image file should be 548 px wide and 126 px tall for WordPress versions prior to 3.8.
+For 3.8+, please use an image file with dimensions of 80px wide and 80 px tall.~~
+The image can be any size you want it to be.
+It will be centered above the login form on your login page.

 = Does my WordPress Login Logo have to be uploaded to my WordPress site? = No. You can use this plugin to point to an image file on another website if you want to.
 For example, if you have an image uploaded to a cloud storage site or if you run multiple websites, you can use the image file's URL on that site to display the image as long as the other (third party) site allows it.
 Some sites may not want you to link directly to files on their servers, so it is best to check with them first to make sure you are not violating any of their terms.